DataAnalystElevateLabs/Data_Analyst_Project_1/README.md

 Second Project of Data Analyst Intern @ Elevate Labs

-Project 2: Superstore Sales Data PoerBI and SQL
+Project 2: Superstore Sales Data PowerBI and SQL

 Step 1: Data Cleaning and Transformation
 This foundational phase ensures your dataset is accurate, consistent, and ready for analysis.